 6. Cover Up An Old Tattoo

 Keep in mind that a cover-up tattoo needs a great tattoo designer.
 Getting a cover-up tattoo costs more than a simple tattoo design.
-The first reason is to make an interesting tattoo design to hide a previous tattoo design.
-The second reason is more quantity of ink and colors used in filling.
+The first reason is to make an attractive tattoo design to hide a previous tattoo design.
+The second reason is the quantity of ink and colors used in filling.

 7. Tattoo Touch Up